 - Determine what activities of the organization interests you the most.
 If you are going to volunteer your time you want to do something enjoyable.

 - Let others know what you are interested in and what you are not.
-This gets the word out that just because you are a “doer,” you are not going to accept any job that needs done.
+This gets the word out that just because you are a “doer,” you are not going to accept any job that needs to be done.

 - Don’t let someone talk you into something by trying to make you feel guilty.
 If you have set your boundaries and are comfortable with your level of commitment, you have already defined your role so don’t let someone imply it is not enough.